nullberg/drive-talk/README.md

 # drive-talk

-This project is a simple framework to get started with the Google Drive API.
+This project is a simple Python framework to get started with the Google Drive API.